Methods and Results of

 were selected in the study area, and information on each road-pavement material

-type was obtained through visual interpretation, i.e., pavement material type verification
+type was obtained through visual interpretation, i.e., pavement material type

-recognition results was 80.07%, with a kappa coefficient of 0.70.
-In terms of
+material type recognition results was 80.07%, with a kappa coefficient of 0.70.

-road-pavement type identification.
-The overall road-pavement type
+achieved for asphalt road-pavement type identification.
+The overall

-identification work.
+road-pavement material type identification work.

 Table 4 The results of precision validation